Top 10 Must-Haves for an Amazing B2B eCommerce Website

 7. Customize for More Control

-Your business is unique, and your eCommerce website will reflect that.
+Your business is unique, and your eCommerce website design will reflect that.
 You’ll need to personalize it for your process and your customers’ needs.

 The more control you have, the better.
 Going Open Source with your B2B eCommerce business helps you gain that control.
 With it, you get a fully customizable base platform to work with.
 As you build, you’ll have access to a wide range of resources.